florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 #todo[How and why are these projects chosen?]

+- VSCode (versatile text editor)
+- IntelliJ-family (IDE)
 - Zed (text editor with Wasm plugin system, no windows support)
-- VSCode (text editor)
-- IntelliJ-family (IDE)
-- Eclipse (IDE)
+// - Eclipse (IDE) [very similar to IntelliJ-based editors, less popular than IntellIJ nowadays]
-- Microsoft flight simulator (has a Wasm plugin system)
+// - Microsoft flight simulator (has a Wasm plugin system) [lacks documentation, is not free/open-source]
 - ZelliJ (terminal multiplexer, has a Wasm plugin system)
+- DLL-based plugins (e.g. FL studio)
-- Extism (generic Wasm plugin system library usable in many different languages)
+// - Extism (generic Wasm plugin system library usable in many different languages)

 === Evaluation of key requirements
 #todo[define a scale for rating each requirement] \